Discover Your Audience's Social Media Preferences

 You’ll be surprised!

-For instance, my Synergy members who focus on project managers tell me that, “Project managers hang out on LinkedIn.
+For instance, my Leap Year members who focus on project managers tell me that, “Project managers hang out on LinkedIn.
 They don’t use Facebook for their professional work.”
 The first blog post I found that used sharing buttons showed this (I wrote this blog post in 2018; the site has since changed their sharing code and it no longer shows share totals):

 But be careful!
 I thought the empty social media totals for LinkedIn and Google+ meant people didn’t share on those sites.
 What it really meant was that those to social media sites weren’t properly tallying for this particular set of social media buttons.
 (I tried to share the article via LinkedIn, and the new total never showed up next to the LinkedIn sharing button like it does for the Facebook and Twitter button.)